We caught up with Sally’s Hand Rolled Ice Cream in Dublin to get the scoop on how Square has helped them to adapt their business during the pandemic.

 We saw the concept whilst travelling to Thailand in 2017 and had an idea to combine the Thai technique with an Irish dairy base.
 I was working for an airline at the time, but myself and my business partner decided to go full-time into starting the business in 2018.

-We first started experimenting with the product at home and then we started selling it in Bushy Park food market every weekend.
-We got very lucky with the location, and as the ice cream grew in popularity, we started going into corporate events, making ice cream for companies like Google, Facebook, Instagram, and some Irish government bodies.
+We first started experimenting with the product at home and then we started selling it at the Bushy Park food market every weekend.
+We got very lucky with the location, and as the ice cream grew in popularity, we started doing catering for corporate events, making ice cream for companies like Google, Facebook, Instagram, and some Irish government bodies.
 Because the reaction to the product was so strong, we really wanted to find a way for our business to run seven days a week, so we started trading in the Square Shopping centre in Tallaght.

 We came off to a tremendous start, but then all of our retail side of the business was forced to close in March 2020 due to the pandemic.
 Since then, we’ve been selling our ice cream online all over Ireland, and we’ve just opened up in retail again in the last few months.